 If you want hops and sessionability then we don’t look to the US and instead we look to British brewing and the pale and hoppy session beers (the history of which Boak and Bailey have written about here) which are at the tasty intersection between calm British sessionability and excitable American impact.
 We’ve had beer like this for years now, inspired by the qualities of an American IPA but brewed with the British drinking temperament in mind.
 Many of these are really great beers, beers we can drink buckets of, nailing that malt and hop balance plus the delicious addition of beautifully fragrant hops, which is all enhanced by the subtle elegances of being pulled from the cask.
 I would argue that these are becoming the flagship British craft beer style today, indicative of where past and present meet in our pint glasses.

 Session ale is small beer making big gains in the American craft beer market and it’s having an impact around the world, primarily with Session IPAs, which have become the latest style which many brewers are attempting.
-That full-on flavour of hops with the modest alcohol content is a great addition to the bar, just don’t expect to have an actual session on session ales before needing to change up to something else.
+That full-on flavour of hops with the modest alcohol content is a great addition to the bar, just don’t expect to have an actual session on Session IPA before needing to change up to something else (probably a full IPA...).

 Top image from Chicago Tribune who ranked 22 Session IPAs with Stone's Go To IPA as number one.
 That's a great beer.